BenReichelt/CS585-FINAL/README.md

 CODE DESCRIPTION:
 - This code first imports necessary packages and defines helper functions to crop and center input images so that the style transfer algorithm can be properly run on them.

-- Then the MSE and SSIM algorithm functions are defined, as well as the TensorFlow hub module.
+- We then have a cell where the MSE and SSIM algorithm functions are defined, as well as the TensorFlow hub module.

-- Then we define our arrays of content image URLs, all organized into different classifications to be used for later testing.
+- Next we define our arrays of content image URLs, all organized into different classifications to be used for later testing.

-- Then there is a image tester to make sure both URLs are able to have their corresponding image load correctly.
+- The next cell is a image tester to make sure both URLs are able to have their corresponding image load correctly.

-- Then a function called styleDriver that is essentially the function that pulls all of the other parts of the code together, and actually runs the style transfer algorithm.
+- A function called styleDriver that is essentially the function that pulls all of the other parts of the code together, and actually runs the style transfer algorithm.

 - styleDriver runs the style transfer on the given images, and does 4 combinations of MSE and SSIM calculations,
   -  grayscale content vs. stylized output